 grid-gap.
 They have been renamed and moved to Box Alignment in order that they can be used in all layout methods — this will ultimately include flexbox.
 Until browsers implement the

 gap properties for flexbox,

-margins have to be used to create gaps between items.
+margin (en-US)s have to be used to create gaps between items.